NoraGibson/artTOOLS/README.md

   **Interactive_Creativity_Process_Tool**

 This interactive tool helps us, as artists, to understand that the creative process is not linear!
 We are constantly weighing many factors like risk-taking, technical skill, and connecting with ourselves or our audiences.
+The sliders correspond to aspects measured by The S-curve (sigmoid function), often utilized in innovation and design processes.
 This tool is meant for reflection on our practice. ❤

 TRY ME!: https://NoraGibson.github.io/artTOOLS/creative_process_Tool.html